socratesomiliadis/syntheci/README.md

 - propose actions
 - require explicit human approval before high-impact sends or calendar creation

-The result is a workspace that is useful both as a demoable hackathon MVP and as a serious architecture for retrieval, triage, and approval-based automation.
+The result is an AI-Powered Knowledge Base system that is useful both as a demoable hackathon MVP and as a serious architecture for retrieval, triage, and approval-based automation.

 > [!TIP]
 > If you want the fastest path to seeing the product, use the seeded demo login after running the bootstrap flow.
 The demo workspace already contains messages, notes, links, files, briefings, meetings, contacts, and saved chat threads.